LabHF-com/FWSDK_BlueNRG-LP_DK/Projects/BLE_Examples/BLE_StaticStack/README.txt

 Prerequisites
 ------
 Install GNU ARM Embedded Toolchain and add the binary folder in the system PATH.
-The utility create_sym_lib.exe in BlueNRG-1 SDK Utility folder needs the following utilities:
+The utility create_sym_lib.exe in Utility folder needs the following utilities:
 - arm-none-eabi-readelf
 - arm-none-eabi-gcc
 - arm-none-eabi-ar